-Part of our ecommerce stable of companies includes Designed in Dorset, an online marketplace for artisan businesses based within our home county of Dorset.
+Part of our eCommerce stable of companies includes Designed in Dorset, an online marketplace for artisan businesses based within our home county of Dorset.
 The website now has 85 small businesses signed up to sell their products, ranging from National brands like Black Cow Vodka through to artists who make beautiful home furnishings out of driftwood from the beach.
 It has become a community of Dorset lovers, who can source their next brithday present knowing that it will be unique and support a local business that could be right on their doorstep.

 Designed in Dorset, was originally an offline Christmas Market held outside Sherborne in 2010.
-At that time it was very hard to build a complex ecommerce operation without a massive budget.
-Today the opportunity is available for anyone with a certain level of know how and website skill to build one for less than £200 and a lot of time of course.
+At that time it was very hard to build a complex eCommerce operation without a massive budget.
+Today the opportunity is available for anyone with a certain level of know-how and website skill to build one for less than £200 and a lot of time of course.

 What is a Multi Vendor Marketplace?

 A multi Vendor Marketplace is a platform from which you can sell products from different sellers.
 Think Amazon, Etsy and Not on the High Street.
-Vendors can register their profile and add their own products with images, Description and shipping options.
-The owner of the marketplace can charge commission on sales or a charge for adding products to the website.
+Vendors can register their profile and add their own products with images, Descriptions and shipping options.
+The owner of the marketplace can charge a commission on sales or a charge for adding products to the website.
 There are many different business models that rely on making money at both ends of the equation.

 What makes a Multi-Vendor marketplace so hard to build?